econia-labs/emojicoin-dot-fun/src/indexer/README.md

 `cloud-formation/indexer.cfm.yaml` and a development-specific [stack deployment file] at `cloud-formation/deploy-dev.yaml`.

-By granting the [PowerUserAccess] to the stack, deployments can be performed programmatically using [GitSync] alone.
+By granting [PowerUserAccess] to the stack, deployments can be performed programmatically using [GitSync] alone.

 [aws cloudformation]: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html